 Regular Freshman Admission

 Students seeking regular freshman admission should submit their completed application to the university as early as possible in the senior year, but no later than March 1.
 Admissions decisions are made on a rolling basis.
 Completed applications received after March 1 will be considered on a space-available basis.
-Students who possess strong academic credentials, and who may be considered for academic scholarships and the Freshman Honors Program, will be notified early of their admission decisions.
-This will facilitate their timely consideration for merit-based academic scholarships.
+Students who possess strong academic credentials may be considered for entry into the Freshman Honors Program.

 Who Gets In?

-The typical accepted Mount student has a GPA ranging from 3.0 to 3.5 or a B/B+ average with a SAT score (math and critical reading sections only) of 1000-1200.
+The typical accepted Mount student has a GPA ranging from 3.0 to 3.5 or a B/B+ average.
 We strongly consider involvement in extracurricular activities, particularly leadership roles.